rtakehara/5e-Framework/README.md

 ## Resources

-This folder contains images that are not framework-specific, that I use to create maps and adventures
+This folder contains images that are not framework-specific, that I use to create maps and adventures.

 # Tutorials